Well, JJL is pregnant but her new movie "Greenberg" is set for release March the 12th 2010 and you can check

 It looks like so much fun

-I’m really stuck on you, and that’s more than the truth
+I’m really stuck on you, and that’s more than

 Give me the chance to prove my star-crossed love